from Easter Horror Stories- Rescuing Jesus’ Good News–

 If we believe it was a magic miracle, we might pray that God will start magically creating bread again to feed the world, especially since it would really help with recruitment to our cause.
 Many prayers I hear in churches are, “God, please do something (magical) about problem X, Y and Z).”

 If we take the second approach, we might commit to leading by example, sharing our bread and so inspiring others to share also, and build the Kingdom together.
-There are a wealth of other teaching of Jesus to suggest, even compel, this approach.
-This will bring us into conflict with those who want to make us fear our neighbour, and keep our bread for ourselves.
+There are a wealth of other teachings of Jesus which suggest, or even compel us to follow, this approach.
+Doing so will bring us into conflict with those who want to make us fear our neighbour, and keep our bread for ourselves, so that we are easier to control.

-See Christian Sex Today, lessons from Moses, Paul, Jesus and Darwin, which should be out March 2021 and will be featured on this website.
+See Christian Sex Today, lessons from Moses, Paul, Jesus and Darwin.

 This book uses the ‘New Revised Standard Version Bible, copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.’
 In all cases where there are italics, they have been added by myself